 Notes

-1 This is a compilation of the Real Estate and Business Agents Act 1978 and includes the amendments made by the other written laws referred to in the following table.
+1 This reprint is a compilation as at 18 November 2011 of the Real Estate and Business Agents Act 1978 and includes the amendments made by the other written laws referred to in the following table.
 The table also contains information about any reprint.

 Compilation table